White Collar Fraud Crimes in Phoenix

 If you are investigated for a white-collar fraud crime, you will be facing a much different process than you would for a violent crime like drug trafficking or murder.

 - White collar crimes usually involves a tremendous amount of paperwork, computer data and transactions that can include financial institutions, foreign or domestic business holdings, and other security based institutions

-Because of this, you should expect several federal agencies to become involved with the Arizona agencies that are investigating you already.
+Because of this, you should expect several federal agencies to become involved with the Phoenix agencies that are investigating you already.
 These agencies include: